 Let’s take a look at eCommerce powerhouse, Amazon.
 It’s a gigantic retailer but has no connection with brands.
 They simply act as a third party retailer, selling on other business’ products.
 As a merchant, this can seem soul destroying, though by being a brand, no matter how big or small, it can actually give you a key advantage for it’s not just about the products anymore.

 You could be selling your product via your own website and also selling through Amazon.
-Your task as a brand is to show consumers that they should be through you by offering a preferred shopping experience with yourselves.
+Your task as a brand is to show consumers that they should buy through you by offering a preferred shopping experience with yourselves.
 Amazon can no longer compete on just prices and products alone.

 There were plenty of actionable takeaways from the iWeb Live 2019 event and these are only a handful.
 It’s highly important that, as an eCommerce business or not, you consider each point mentioned to ensure that you’re delivering the best possible experience to your users in order to get the best possible results from them.